Cleveland Guardians: 1896–1935: Columbus, Grand Rapids, and the early Cleveland years

 After that, the team began to unravel, leading Kilfoyl to sell his share of the team to Somers.
 Cy Young, who returned to Cleveland in 1909, was ineffective for most of his three remaining years and Addie Joss died from tubercular meningitis prior to the 1911 season.

 Despite a strong lineup anchored by the potent Lajoie and Shoeless Joe Jackson, poor pitching kept the team below third place for most of the next decade.
 One reporter referred to the team as the Napkins, "because they fold up so easily".
-The team hit bottom in 1914 and 1915, finishing in the cellar both years.
+The team hit bottom in 1914 and 1915, finishing last place both years.

 1915 brought significant changes to the team.
 Lajoie, nearly 40 years old, was no longer a top hitter in the league, batting only .258 in 1914.
 With Lajoie engaged in a feud with manager Joe Birmingham, the team sold Lajoie back to the A's.

 With Lajoie gone, the club needed a new name.
 Somers asked the local baseball writers to come up with a new name, and based on their input, the team was renamed the Cleveland Indians.
 The name referred to the nickname "Indians" that was applied to the Cleveland Spiders baseball club during the time when Louis Sockalexis, a Native American, played in Cleveland (1897–1899).

 At the same time, Somers' business ventures began to fail, leaving him deeply in debt.
 With the Indians playing poorly, attendance and revenue suffered.
 Somers decided to trade Jackson midway through the 1915 season for two players and $31,500, one of the largest sums paid for a player at the time.

 By 1916, Somers was at the end of his tether, and sold the team to a syndicate headed by Chicago railroad contractor James C. "Jack" Dunn.
 Manager Lee Fohl, who had taken over in early 1915, acquired two minor league pitchers, Stan Coveleski and Jim Bagby and traded for center fielder Tris Speaker, who was engaged in a salary dispute with the Red Sox.
 All three would ultimately become key players in bringing a championship to Cleveland.